cocos/cocos-docs/en/cocos-service/agc-remote.md

 This document refers to the AppGallery Connect documentation - [Integrating Remote Configuration](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-remoteconfig-dev-guide).
 When calling in JavaScript, please use this document and the [API documentation](https://docs.cocos.com/service/api/modules/huawei.agc.rc.html) as a guide.

 Since the `apply` method of the Java SDK returns a parameter object, it cannot be passed in the JavaScript layer.
-So the Remote Configuration service plugin that Creator integrates into the Service panel uses the `applyLastFetched` and `fetchAndApply` methods instead of the `applyDefault` and `apply` methods of the Java SDK in its wrapper.
+So the Remote Configuration service plug-in that Creator integrates into the Service panel uses the `applyLastFetched` and `fetchAndApply` methods instead of the `applyDefault` and `apply` methods of the Java SDK in its wrapper.

 ### Setting Parameter Values in Remote Configuration

-All default configurations should be configured in the `/res/xml/remote_config.xml` file.
+All default configurations should be configured in the [/res/xml/remote_config.xml](#verify-whether-the-service-is-integrated-successfully) file.

 ### Fetching Parameter Values from Remote Configuration